 These Guidelines shall be reviewed and approved by the Board of Directors annually and may be amended by the Board of Directors from time to time.

-All investments shall be invested in Eligible Investments as defined in the Amended and Restated Indenture, dated as of January 1, 2006, by and between the Corporation and The Bank of New York, as trustee.
+All investments shall be invested in Eligible Investments as defined in the Amended and Restated Indenture, dated as of December 1, 2016, amending and restating the Indenture dated as of November 1, 1999, as previously amended and restated as of January 1, 2006, by and between the Corporation and The Bank of New York, as trustee (the “Trustee”).

 All investments shall mature or be redeemable at the option of the holder no later than such times as shall be necessary to provide moneys needed for payments to be made from any fund or account in which such investments are held.

 During any calendar quarter, no more than the greater of $15 million or 35% of the total amount of the Corporation’s investments (determined at the time of investment) shall be invested in either Commercial Paper of a single issuer or Investment Agreements with a single provider.

 Payment for Securities

 Payment for investments shall be made only upon receipt of the securities purchased.
 In the case of book entry form securities, payment may be made only when the custodian's account at the Federal Reserve Bank is credited for the purchased securities.

 The following are the standards for the qualifications of brokers, agents, dealers, investment advisors, investment bankers and custodians: